kirtimiyani/tvdatafeed/README.md

 # **NOTE**

 This is a fork of the original [TvDatafeed](https://github.com/rongardF/tvdatafeed.git) project by StreamAlpha.
 This fork has live data retrieving feature implemented.
 More information about this will be found in the TvDatafeedLive section down below in the README.
+This fork^2 has >=1s timeframe support implemented.

 # **TvDatafeed**